labgem/pangenomeNEM/README.rst

 		1	ESCO.1017.00006.i0001_00053
 		...

-This format is the one returned by MMseqs2 (tsv) and can be used directly as PPanGGOLiN input (in MMseqs2, the gene families name (first column) is the name of the median gene of the families).
+The tsv format is the one returned by MMseqs2 (https://github.com/soedinglab/MMseqs2) and can be used directly as PPanGGOLiN input (in MMseqs2, the gene families name (first column) is the name of the median gene of the families).
 All the gene ids found in the gff files must be associated to a gene families even the sigletons exepting if the flag --infere-singleton is used.
 Indeed, in this case singleton will be autocally dectected directly in the gff files (the family id will be the gene id).

 Reserved word